How To Create Directory On Linux

 Integration with Configuration Management Tools

 Configuration management tools like Ansible, Chef, and Puppet are increasingly used to automate system administration tasks, including directory creation.
-These tools provide a way to define the desired state of a system and automatically enforce it.
-When creating directories as part of a larger infrastructure setup, these tools can ensure that directories are created consistently across multiple servers and with the correct permissions.
+So these tools provide a way to define the desired state of a system and automatically enforce it.
+When creating directories as part of a larger infrastructure setup, these tools can see to it that directories are created consistently across multiple servers and with the correct permissions That's the part that actually makes a difference..

 - name: Create a directory